MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-experience.md

 end;
 ```

-The following figure shows the customized generate mode in the UI:
+The following figure shows the customized generate mode caption in the UI for the **Generate** action is selected:

 [![Shows a screenshot of the custom caption of generate mode in the UI](media/promptdialog-generate-mode-custom.png)](media/promptdialog-generate-mode-custom.png#lightbox)